melissa-linsc/nc-news/README.md

 - **Article Voting**: Upvote or downvote Articles

+- **Users**: Login as an existing user or signup to create a new user.
+When logged in, this grants access to interactive functionality such as posting comments and articles.

 - **Comments Interaction**: Read and engage with comments by upvoting or downvoting them on articles.
 Logged in users can post new comments and delete their own comments.

 - **Post Articles**: Logged in users can post new articles

 - **Delete Articles**: Logged in users can delete their own articles and is provided with a confirmation alert before deleting.

 ### Technologies